shotakaha/EDIT2013/README.md

 # EDIT2013

-This README for DAQ and ROOT macros used in EDIT2013 NEU course Author   : Shota TAKAHASHI
+This README for DAQ and ROOT macros used in EDIT2013 NEU course.

+- Author   : Shota TAKAHASHI
-Created  : 2013/03/12
+- Created  : 2013/03/12
-Modified : 2013/03/12
+- Modified : 2013/03/12

+---

 # INDEX

 1. How to obtain samples
 2. What's inside
 3. How to take data
    - Save data
    - Overwrite data
    - Change ADC channels
    - Install CAMAC driver
 4. How to make plots
    - Chang branch descriptor
 5. How to use USB

+---

 # 1. How to obtain samples

 Just download "sample.zip" and expand it in any place you want.

+---

 # 2. What's inside